 Maple syrup gets spiced up and tossed with the season’s best produce in this Winter Fruit Salad.
 You’ll be seeing this at meal time all winter.

-Cinnamon is the top of my list when I think about warm spices that I crave during the cold fall and winter months.
-It seems like it is such a classic flavor and aroma.
+Cinnamon is the top of the list when I think about warm spices I crave during the cold fall and winter months.
+It is such a classic flavor and aroma.
 In this Winter Fruit Salad, I’ve combined that with maple syrup and allspice for a sweet and spicy dressing to drizzle on your favorite fall or winter fruits.

 - 2 apples

 - 1/4 cup pure maple syrup

 - pinch sea salt

 - Dice the pear and apples, and slice the grapes in half.
 Remove the seeds from the pomegranate.
 Combine all the fruit in a mixing bowl.

 - In a small heatproof bowl, whisk together the maple syrup, cinnamon, allspice, and salt.
 Place in the microwave for 10 seconds, and stir again.
 This heats the maple syrup just enough to help mix in the spices.